input-output-hk/plutus-pioneer-program/code/week02/README.md

 import PlutusTx.Prelude hiding (Semigroup(..), unless)
 ```

 You may also notice that the standard Prelude is also imported.
-However, it is only in order to bring in *Semigroup*, which we explicity hid in the PlutusTx.Prelude import.
+However, it is only in order to bring in *Semigroup*, which we explicitly hid in the PlutusTx.Prelude import.
 But this is not important right now.

 ```haskell
 import Prelude (Semigroup (..))